 The overall assignment has been structured into two phases.
 In Phase 1, the expert along with a pool of

-four other experts: Institutional Development Specialist-Water Utility (International), Senior Utility
+four other experts: Water Operator Specialist cum Team Leader (International), Senior Utility Finance

-Finance Specialist (International), Water Utility Engineer (National) and Finance Specialist (National),
+Specialist (International), Water Utility Engineer (National) and Finance Specialist (National), will

 (i) Carry out a rapid institutional assessment of KUKL, and KVWSMB based on the (i) review of available